 Zone B, Level 1

 Free Parking is available for those with vaccination appointments.
-Please park in the lot of London Health Sciences Foundation parking lot across from the Children's Hospital Zone B Entrance.
-Should you require accessible parking in the garage, please proceed to the parkade 8 and let a staff member know when you arrive to the clinic.
+Please park in the garage.
+Please proceed to the parkade 8 and let a staff member know when you arrive to the clinic.
+Further directions are available here

 Preparing for your visit